greenled/portainer-stack-utils/README.md

 - `-l` (string, required): URL to Portainer
 - `-n` (string, required): Stack name
 - `-c` (string, required if action=deploy): Path to doker-compose file
+- `-g` (string, optional, only used when action=deploy or action=update): Path to file with environment variables to be used by the stack.
+See [stack environment variables](#stack-environment-variables) below.
 - `-r` ("true" or "false", optional): Whether to prune unused containers or not.
 Defaults to `"false"`.
 - `-e` (int, optional): Which endpoint to use.
 Defaults to `1`.
 - `-s` ("yes" or "no", optional): Whether to verify SSL certificate or not.
 Defaults to `"yes"`.